gravitational/teleport-plugins/fluentd-forward/README.md

 * `fluentd-forward` takes the Audit Log event stream from Teleport.
 It loads events in batches of 20 by default.
 Every event gets sent to fluentd.
 * Once event is successfully received by fluentd, it's ID is saved to the `fluent-forward` state.
 In case `fluentd-forward` crashes, it will pick the stream up from a latest successful event.
 * Once all events are sent, `fluentd-forward` starts polling for new evetns.
 It happens every 5 seconds by default.
-* If storage directory gets lost, you may specify latest event id value. `fluentd-forward` will pick streamin up from the next event after it.
+* If storage directory gets lost, you may specify latest event id value. `fluentd-forward` will pick streaming up from the next event after it.

 ## Configuration options